Kintyre/ksconf/docs/source/dyn/cli.rst

                             prompted to approve the promotion of specific stanzas and attributes.
 The user will be able to apply, skip, or edit the changes being promoted.
+      --summary, -s         Summarize content that could be promoted.
       --verbose             Enable additional output.
       --force, -f           Disable safety checks.
 Don't check to see if SOURCE and TARGET share the same basename.